fury-chen/fuban.github.io/README.md

-# leecode.github.io
+# fuban.github.io
-This is a leecode repo
+This is a leecode repo, use to record my leecode blog